July 31, 2020

 This second point is crucial because what happens when one of the co-founders decides to leave a startup depends on whether there is an agreement between them or not.

 Many agreements will include a ‘reverse vesting’ mechanism’ which shows how many shares in the business can be retained if a founder leaves.

 If this is in place, the first step typically includes a determination of whether that co-founder is a ‘good leaver’.
 Typically, a ‘good leaver’ will have to transfer the shares back to the company for their ‘market value’ or keep some percentage of the shares and transfer the rest.
 A ‘bad leaver’ generally cannot keep any shares and has to transfer all of the shares back to the company at a nominal value.

-You can define ‘leaver types’ as you wish and even create additional terms such a ‘very good leaver’, ‘medium leaver’, or even ‘very bad leaver’ (a founder who left you with an unborn ‘baby’ and should be entitled to nothing).
+You can define ‘leaver types’ as you wish and even create additional terms such a ‘very good leaver’, ‘medium leaver’, or even ‘very bad leaver’.

 Once you have decided what type of leaver your co-founder is, you need to prepare and file the necessary legal documentation.
 The remaining team may want to find a replacement for the leaving founder, especially if they brought some specific experience and expertise to the business.